God and Time

 The 4th verse of the ninetieth Psalm, I believe, addresses the relativity of time from God’s viewpoint.

 The ninetieth Psalm says a thousand years in the sight of God is like yesterday when it is past, and also like a watch in the night.
 (Psalm 90:4) Yesterday, when it has past, does not exist.
 A watch in the night is a few hours.
 How can it be both?
 Yet the scripture plainly says “In God’s sight” a thousand years is the same as both of these two very different values.
 The only way it could be equal to both values, is, if time is relative.
 Since the term, relativity, had not been coined, when the 90th Psalm was written, plainly put, the author is saying “God, who exists outside of time, views the relativity of time, throughout his created universe, and is able to see relative values of time, in different places.
 This passage of scripture is describing, in ancient wording, the relativity of time, a fact, which man has known, for less than a hundred years.
 The main purpose of the 90th Psalm, as with the Bible in general, however, is not to teach us a science lesson.
 This biblical description here of time is a side note.
 The main idea, inferred, in this verse, is, that God sees time, throughout his created universe, but is unaffected by it, himself, denoting the immutability of God.
 God, by His very nature can do anything.
 (Job 42:2)(Mat.19:26) He can have time be whatever relative expanse he wants it to be.
 He created time and set its relative values, as he pleased.
 Jesus, being God, said, "Before Abraham was, I am".
 At first glance, this sentence seems to be grammatically incorrect, until it becomes clear, that Jesus was really saying, " Since I am God, I exist outside the parameters of time".
 God is spirit.
-(John 4:24) Time, on the other hand, is a characteristic of the material universe, and has no effect on God.
+(John 4:24) Time, on the other hand, is a characteristic of the material universe, and has no affect on God.
 He is the same, yesterday, today and forever.
 (Heb.
 13:8) Although God does not have a material nature and exists outside of time, time is still in his sight.
 He is able to see the relative passing of time anywhere in the universe.
 Once again, he is the one who structured these variations in time, before time existed.
-This last statement, though, is a statement of faith, and will never be able, to be proven, scientifically.
+This last statement, though, is a statement of faith, and will never be able, to be proved, scientifically.

 There is also another link between the 90th Psalm and the 1st chapter of Genesis, which, I believe, adds weight to what I am trying to explain here.
 Both were written by Mosses, which begs the question, did Moses have a much more sophisticated understanding of the creation, the material universe and the characteristics of time, than anyone ever supposed?
 I believe he did.
 He wrote about the relativity of time in the 90th Psalm.
 If he understood the relativity of time, enough to write about it, it would not be a huge leap, to believe, he also possessed a deep understanding of the relative passage of time in the days of the Genesis.
 Whether he did or not is a very interesting question that only God can answer, but what we definitely can know for certain from this discussion of time is this: As scientific knowledge advances, giving us a better understanding of how time works, that knowledge compliments Bible truth instead of contradicting it.
 The same is truth for all acquired scientific knowledge.